ngi-automation/truseq-total-rna/README.md

 Use the import feature in VWorks from `File › Import`in the toolbar and select the `all-labware-liquids.vzp` file included.
 See the [VWorks Knowledge Base][import] for more information.

 #### Device files ####
 Device files and profiles are system specific and will not be provided.
-The "standard" Bravo configuration is used in the ThruPLEX protocols:
+The "standard" Bravo configuration is used in the TruSeq RNA protocols:

 ##### Standard configuration #####
 Position | Type | Part#